Skip to main content

 The commercial seafood industry helps anchor Alaska's economy.

-• $120+ million coming back to Alaska communities from taxes and fees paid by the Alaska seafood industry
+• $160+ million in taxes and fees paid by the Alaska seafood industry

 These big numbers are made possible by all sorts of small businesses – from fishermen, machinists, engineers, electricians, cooks and more.